Level-set based design of Wang tiles for modelling complex microstructures

-Originally, the concept of Wang tiles was introduced in the first-order predicate calculus as a visual surrogate to a decision problem of $\forall\exists\forall$ statements~\citep{wang_proving_1961,wang_games_1965}.
-The initial conjecture that the whole plane can be covered only if a periodic tiling exists~\citep{wang_proving_1961} was disproved shortly after~\citep{berger_undecidability_1966}, triggering a pursuit of the smallest tile set allowing for strictly aperiodic tiling of the plane, see the classical book~\citep{grunbaum_tilings_2016} and \citep{jeandel_aperiodic_2015} for historical overviews.
-The quest seems to be over; supported by an extensive computer-aided search, \citet{jeandel_aperiodic_2015} announced the set of 11 tiles over 4 codes for each edge orientation, stating that no smaller set exists.
+Originally, the concept of Wang tiles was introduced in first-order predicate calculus as a visual surrogate to a decision problem of $\forall\exists\forall$ statements\footnote{A statement containing one existential ($\exists$) and two universal ($\forall$) quantifiers.}~\citep{wang_proving_1961,wang_games_1965}.
+The initial conjecture that a whole plane can be covered only if a periodic tiling exists~\citep{wang_proving_1961} was disproved shortly after~\citep{berger_undecidability_1966}, triggering the pursuit of the smallest tile set allowing for strictly aperiodic tiling of the plane, see the classical monograph~\citep{grunbaum_tilings_2016} and \citep{jeandel_aperiodic_2015} for historical overviews.
+This quest for the smallest set appears to be over; supported by an extensive computer-aided search, \citet{jeandel_aperiodic_2015} announced a set of 11 tiles over 4 codes for each edge orientation, stating that no smaller set exists.